attrib/foxhole-map-annotate/README.md

 ## Ideas

-* fields are on warden able shard
-* able to change at least the name at the top left and color of that bar
-* able to change the favicon + logo
-* able to change text on login screen, to not point to able warden discords
-* similar info is at the help page
 * implement deactivated hexes
 * increase button sizes (by [RDRT] A Devil Chicken)
 * gear opens popup with a toolbar of all tools, under it it shows the icons you then can click (by [RDRT] A Devil Chicken) - https://cdn.discordapp.com/attachments/1044680476822093976/1044717627894931476/image.png